performant-software/Neatline/README.md

     * **Default Line Color**: The color of the border lines.
 Click on the  swatch to the right of the input to open a color picker.

+    * **Default Selected Color**: The color of the lines, shapes, and points when the record is highlighted or selected.
+Click on the  swatch to the right of the input to open a color picker.

     * **Default Shape Opacity**: The opacity of the polygons (not including the border lines).
 Enter a number between 0 and 100 (0 being transparent, 100 completely opaque) in the input, or click and drag up and down to gradually modulate the value.

+    * **Default Selected Opacity**: The opacity of the polygons (not including the border lines) when the record is highlighted or selected.
+Enter a number between 0 and 100 (0 being transparent, 100 completely opaque) in the input, or click and drag up and down to gradually modulate the value.

     * **Default Line Opacity**: The opacity of the border lines.
 Enter a number between 0 and 100 (0 being transparent, 100 completely opaque) in the input, or click and drag up and down to gradually modulate the value.

+    * **Default Graphic Opacity**: The opacity of points that are represented on the map with external image graphics set on the record edit forms (see above).
+Enter a number between 0 and 100 (0 being transparent, 100 completely opaque) in the input, or click and drag up and down to gradually modulate the value.

-    * **Default Line Thickness**: The thickness of the border lines in pixels.
+    * **Default Line Width**: The thickness of the border lines in pixels.
 Enter a positive integer in the input, or click and drag up and down to gradually modulate the value.
 Although there's no theoretical limit on how thick the lines can be, in practice you'll probably want to keep them between about 1-10 pixels.

     * **Default Point Radius**: The radius of standalone points and verties on lines and polygons.
 Enter a positive integer in the input, or click and drag up and down to gradually modulate the value.
 Like with the line thickness parameter, there's no limit to how large points can be, but keep in mind that the radius of points on the map is _fixed_, in that it is not affected by the zoom level - a 5-pixel point will be 5 pixels when the map is zoomed to 100 meters or 1000 miles.